Plugin creation guide#

 deployments:

-plugin: duplicate-environment
+plugin: sample-plugin

 3.2.
 Run your test#